 Here’s some work in progress photos I took today.

 I accidentally took this photo, but I like it so I thought I’d throw it in.
 I’ve been trying to do Instagram Stories and that’s how it got taken.
 I’m still trying to figure it out.

 Here’s the finished painting.
-If you’re interested in it, use the PayPal button below the painting.
+If you’re interested in it, the painting can be purchased here on my online gallery.